mdazizulbari/scripts/README.md

-# scripts that i frequently use
+# The place where I keep all my frequently use scripts